Embark on a Novel Career Path

 Experience in each of the above areas will be obtained through both didactic exposure and hands-on application.
-Specific experiences will be based on areas of interest for each resident, but may include:
+Specific experiences will be based on areas of interest for each fellow, but may include:

 - Review of critical literature and influential opinion pieces followed by a journal club discussion with members of the Apexus leadership team

 - Longitudinal responsibilities with the purpose of developing core area of expertise